XiaoyuJessieXu1/Alignment-Algorithms-for-Probabilistic-Sequences-Report/README.md

-Alternative BLAST algorithm that can be applied on probabilistic sequences
+Alternative BLAST algorithm that can be applied to probabilistic sequences
 Contributor:
-Marina Zhou --- Implementation of the algorithm, finalization Jessie Xu --- Introduction and methodologie writer Juliette Xu --- Result and discussion writer
+Marina Zhou --- Implementation of the algorithm, finalization Jessie Xu --- Introduction and methodology writer Juliette Xu --- Result and discussion writer